Why Nelson and Colne College?

 Our results* speak for themselves!

-- Top College in the country for classroom learner achievement (National Achievement Rate Tables)
+- Number one College in the country for classroom learner achievement (National Achievement Rate Tables)

-- Top College in the area for vocational courses (based on progress scores)
+- Number one College in Lancashire for vocational courses (based on progress scores)

-- Number one College in the country for progress in Maths
+- Number one College in the country for progress in GCSE Maths

-- 20% of 2016 leavers going to University went on to study at a Russell Group establishment
+- 20% of 2018 leavers progressed on to Russell Group universities, including Oxbridge

 *based on government data